conorcunningham/artsob-to-ebird/README.md

 This discrepency results in artsob-to-ebird not being able to find the correct *Common Name* as used by eBird.
 This means that records where an eBird *Common Name* cannot be found, are not converted to an eBird record and hence, will not be imported in eBird.

 ### Different Spelling between eBird web interface and eBird API
+##### Update 22nd April, 2021

+This issue looks to be solved by converting Artsob WGS coordinates to decimal, and including the coordinates in the eBird record.
+When I did this, the suggested bird names were correct, i.e. it suggested the Eurasian Teal and not the American Green-winged Teal.

+Where available, I read the WGS coordinates from Artsob and convert them to decimal and include them in the eBird record.

+##### Problem Description
 This issue caused me some grief after I had imported my data into eBird. eBird said that it didn't recognise 20 or so of the species I had imported.
 I find this very strange as it is the eBird API I have used to get the names of the birds that I imported.

 As an example, my Artsob data had a record for *Lanius excubitor*, which in English is a Great Grey Shrike.
 I asked eBird for the *common name* for the species *Lanius excubitor* and eBird returned the name *Great Gray Shrike* (note the "a" in gray).